FabriDevelop/balance-app/README.md

 ### Tecnologies that I used 👨🏽‍💻

-🔵 Next.js for the SSR frontend
+🔵 Next.js for the SSR frontend <br>
 🟠 Firebase for the backend